The best time lapse cameras for 2023

 How we picked the best time lapse cameras

-I have been a photographer and photography editor for nearly two decades, much of that time spent here at Popular Photography.
+I have been a and photography editor for nearly two decades, much of that time spent here at Popular Photography.
 I have used and reviewed nearly every major camera release in recent years and I’m a total nerd when it comes to trying out every feature a camera offers.
 For this article, I relied on a mixture of personal experience, industry knowledge, editorial reviews, user feedback, and spec comparisons.

 While I gave credit to cameras with the most advanced built-in time lapse features, I also considered the camera’s overall performance.
 Time lapse is typically just a part of what people do with their cameras.
-We broke them down by system because people typically already have lenses and don’t want to switch.
+We broke them by system because people typically already have lenses and don’t want to switch.
 If you’re just buying into a system and want the best time lapse features, however, both Nikon and Sony (in that order) do an excellent job.

 The best time lapse cameras: Reviews & Recommendations